 But before you follow this GPS, there’s something important you need to know:

-This official Google maps spot doesn’t actually take you into the Sombrio Beach parking area.
+This official Google maps spot may not actually take you into the Sombrio Beach parking area.

-There’s actually a new road that was built but the GPS hasn’t updated to it.
+There’s actually a new road that was built but the GPS hasn’t updated to it (perhaps it will soon).
 Both times I followed the GPS, it led me to the above spot, which is the old parking area.